pasviegas/vagrant-precise64-mongodb/README.md

 -----------

 1. Fork this repo
-2. Clone your fork repo
+2. Clone your forked repo
 3. Bundle it

         cd vagrant-precise64-mongodb